Centennial H.S. Students Plan Walkout After Student Receives Anti-Asian Texts

 “Through our equity efforts, we have worked in partnership with our stakeholders to make a better environment for all of our students.
 We recognize there are still issues, and we are committed to partner with our stakeholders and the community on a plan to ensure these issues are addressed.”

 The district says an investigation was conducted and appropriate disciplinary action is being taken.
-Eliana Yang says what she hopes comes from this is “just to make people feel safe.”MORE NEWS: 'Snap-Decision' Defense May Not Work For Derek Chauvin
+Elaina Yang says what she hopes comes from this is “just to make people feel safe.”MORE NEWS: 132K MN Driver's Licenses Expire In 1 Week, Officials Urge Minnesotans To Renew

 The school walkout is planned for Monday at 9:45 am.